Request an Appointment

 3. What is the best position to deliver my baby?

 A general rule is to assume the most comfortable position for you.
-You may want to try out these different positions with your health care provider to see which one feels the best for you.
+You may want to try out these different positions for labouring with your partner ahead of time to see which feels best for you/what you can relax the most in.
+You should also discuss ahead of time with your health care provider any preferences you may have to see if this is feasible or an option for delivery.
 Some positions can include:

 • 4 point (hands and knees)